shcorya/swarm.yachts/stacks/patroni/index.md

 ```

 ### HAproxy
 The compose file sets the hostname for the database based on the node ID.
 Both the ID and the hostname should be set in the HAproxy config.
 At the bottom, there are several lines starting with `server`.
 These are the hosts to which the proxy may direct incomming queries, depending on the status of the servers.
-Substitute the sample values below with the output of the above command.

 The HAProxy config can be created programatically, so long as the environmental variable `PATRONI_LABEL` is set.
 ```bash
 cat << EOL
 global